‘There is light at the end of the tunnel’, Harry says on surprise Ukraine trip

 The Duke of Sussex said there is “light at the end of the tunnel” when asked for advice for ex-service personnel during a surprise trip to Ukraine.

-His trip comes after spending several days in the UK, where he reunited with his father the King for their first face-to-face meeting for more than a year.
+His trip came after he spent several days in the UK, where he was reunited with his father the King for their first face-to-face meeting for more than a year.

 Asked about advice for those leaving military service and who may miss the camaraderie, Harry said: “You will feel lost at times, like you lack purpose, but however dark those days are, there is light at the end of the tunnel.